Gluten Free Guide to Fast Food & Fast Casual Chains

 Carl’s Jr / Hardee’s

-This burger chain used to be everywhere but seems to be disappearing quickly in recent years.
-They were always one of my favorite fast food burgers growing up, and I have indulged in their bunless, lettuce-wrapped burgers a few times since going gluten free.
-I have not personally had any reaction from eating a simple famous star lettuce-wrapped but your mileage may vary.
-Their fries are not safe - they are fried alongside breaded onion rings and wheat containing waffle fries.
+I have indulged in their bunless, lettuce-wrapped burgers quite a few times since going gluten free - it was a special favorite greasy quick meal when I was eating keto (which ended up confirming my gluten issues).
+I have not personally had any reaction from eating a simple famous (or super) star lettuce-wrapped but your mileage may vary.
+Their fries are not safe though - they are fried alongside breaded onion rings and wheat containing waffle fries.

 Wendy’s